joinSamBalboa/Homemade-App/README.md

 ## Difficulties
-<li>Initally coming up with an idea we would all like working on, it's not easy finding a middle ground between a group of people but we managed it</li>
+<li>Initially coming up with an idea we would all like working on, it's not easy finding a middle ground between a group of people but we managed it</li>
 <li>We ran into some issues with error handling for both login and registration but this we managed to sort this out</li>
 <li>Making all the additional features user friendly and not just cumbersome</li>
-<li>Using git initally as we worked on the front end separately and had to add our changes to for others to see; This didn't always go smoothly</li>
+<li>Using git initially as we worked on the front end separately and had to add our changes to for others to see; This didn't always go smoothly</li>

 ## Wins
-<li>Overall the general aesthetic loooking exactly like what we wanted and planned from day one bar some colours</li>
+<li>Overall the general aesthetic looking exactly like what we wanted and planned from day one bar some colours</li>
 <li>Adding all the features in time and feeling like we did our best for the project</li>
 <li>Working well as a team and constructively giving feedback on individual work done</li>